Ronaldvk90/flserver/README.md

 Next the **freelancer folder**!
 Just place the extracted iso and (if you want to) the Ioncross Freelancer server operator files in the freelancer folder.
 Rename Ioncross exefile to **IFSO.exe**

-**Note!
-It will allways install a fluxbox menu entry for IFSO, even if not installed.
-If you are not planning to use or install it, just ignore the entry**
+# Please note!
+If you use IFSO, be sure to download the latest **FLAdmin.dll** file from the internet.
+Put it in the wine SYSWOW64 directory.
+Or else starting and stopping the server from IFSO won't work correctly. :)

 # Final step Mr. Trent.
 connect a rdp client and type the username and password of the docker host container ip.
-Open the flusbox menu and it will automaticaly show the installer.
+The installer will be on the desktop.
-This will install the server.
-After installing Freelancer, just run the server from the fluxbox menu and happy roaming the universe Trent! :D
+Just install the server.
+After installing Freelancer, just run the server from the  menu and happy roaming the universe Trent! :D